 All U.S. federally-funded parties are charged the same use rates.
 Other parties or businesses, please contact us to discuss pricing.

-What concentration does my PCR product need to be at for Sanger (Capillary) Sequencing?
+What concentration does my PCR product need to be for Sanger (Capillary) Sequencing?

-Please see our page on Sanger sequencing for additional details.
+Please see our Sanger Sequencing Guidelines for additional details.

 Do you add primers for Single-Tube Sequencing?